 Gatekeepers and ESPs are extremely suspicious about unauthenticated sender addresses, and tend to disregard them right away.
 That means straight to spam, buddy.
 Avoid this hurdle by choosing a service that provides that strongest form of authentication acceptable today – DKIM.

 The actual implementation is pretty straightforward.
 You’ll receive a DKIM key from your email marketing service, and input it in your domain’s DNS settings – using whatever domain registrar you’ve signed up with.
-Great services that provide DKIM authentication, like Constant Contact, have walkthroughts on the subject and will also be able to assist you through live chat.
+Great services that provide DKIM authentication, like Constant Contact1, have walkthroughts on the subject and will also be able to assist you through live chat.

 DKIM-authenticated account